 The business plan should contain an outline of your digital marketing plan.
 Once you've taken the time to understand the basics, you should develop an online marketing strategy.
 Here's what this plan should look like.

-Paid Ads Are the Norm
+Paid Ads are the Norm for Quick Growth

 Some marketing tools work faster than others, and none are faster than a paid advertisement.
 Once you get enough traffic to your website, you can explore other venues.

 Using channels like Bing Ads, Google Ads, and Facebook Ads will likely bring in some revenue quickly for starters.
-As you make a profit from these ad campaigns, you can increase your ad spending as well.
+As you make a profit from sales from these ad campaigns, you can increase your ad spending as well.
 If it costs you more than it should, consider a more cost-effective approach, such as affiliate marketing.

 Build Brand Awareness